secretnodes/secretnodes.org/docs/tutorials/deploy-enigma-fullnode.md

 ## Requirements

+>!
+The OS Reccomended by secretnodes.org is Ubuntu Server 18.04 LTS
 - Ubuntu/Debian host (with ZFS or LVM to be able to add more storage easily)
 - A public IP address
 - Open ports `TCP 26656 - 26660` Note : If you're behind a router or firewall then you'll need to port forward on the network device.